WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/explanation_about_ohs.md

 The way I allocate students to projects is based on their skills and interests.
 The process is as follows:

+I send an email to [acknowledge their submission has been seen](https://wehi-researchcomputing.github.io/email_acknowledgement).
+If the application is not taken forward I email the  unsuccessful students as soon as possible.
+If the application is taken forward I reach out to them for a short discussion.

-I call every student who applies for [a quick chat to understand their skills and interests](https://wehi-researchcomputing.github.io/email_acknowledgement).
-I explain to them the projects that might interest them and where I see that they could contribute.
+At that short discussion I explain to them the projects that might interest them and where I see that they could contribute.
 I explain the challenges and whether something is difficult or easy.
 I ask them to think about what they want.
 I also share with them the link to the project page so that they can see more options.
 This might take 15 minutes per student and takes up a lot of time, but I think it is worth it to make sure I understand them.

 Once they agree to a project that they want to do and that I can allocate them to, I will email them with an offer.
 At this point they can accept or refuse this offer.